Magnetostriction, piezomagnetism and domain nucleation in a kagome antiferromagnet: Discussion

+\textbf{Comparison with other magnets} Table \ref{table_comparison_LM-PM} lists solids in which linear magnetostriction and piezomagnetism have been observed \cite{Borovik-romanov1994}.
+We saw that in the case of Mn$_3$Sn, the departure from stoichiometry plays a crucial rule in setting the amplitude of $\Lambda$.
+Notice the discrepancy in the reported amplitudes of linear magnetostriction and piezomagnetism in other cases, which is yet to be sorted out.
+Measuring the same sample with both methods could settle the issue.

-In summary, we find that Mn$_3$Sn hosts a large in-plane magnetostriction, which is dominantly linear in magnetic fie.
+In summary, we find that Mn$_3$Sn hosts a large in-plane magnetostriction dominantly linear in magnetic field.
 We argue that it arises from the field-induced twist of spins and its amplitude can be accounted for given the magnetic and the elastic energy scales.
+Thermodynamic consistency between the magnetostriction and the piezomagnetic data is achieved only by considering the fact that both, as well as spontaneous magnetization depend on the concentration of Sn vacancies.
 The sudden vanishing of longitudinal magnetostriction at the onset of domain nucleation implies the existence of twisto-magnetic stripes with a concomitant modulation of strain and local magnetization in a narrow field window.

-This work was supported by The National Key Research and Development Program of China (Grant No.2022YFA1403503), the National Science Foundation of China (Grant No.12004123, 51861135104 and No.11574097) and the Fundamental Research Funds for the Central Universities (Grant no. 2019kfyXMBZ071).
-K. B was supported by the Agence Nationale de la Recherche (ANR-19-CE30-0014-04).
-S. J. acknowledges a PhD scholarship by the China Scholarship Council (CSC).
-X. L. acknowledges the China National Postdoctoral Program for Innovative Talents (Grant No.BX20200143) and the China Postdoctoral Science Foundation (Grant No.2020M682386).
-L.B. was supported by the NSF CMMT program under Grant No. DMR-2116515.

-* \verb|lixiaokang@hust.edu.cn|\\ * \verb|zengwei.zhu@hust.edu.cn|\\ * \verb|kamran.behnia@espci.fr|\\
+* \verb|lixiaokang@hust.edu.cn|\\ * \verb|zengwei.zhu@hust.edu.cn|\\ *\verb|kamran.behnia@espci.fr|\\